 - preferably not related to the testator by birth or marriage.

-If a beneficiary under the will is a witness, then the gift(s) to him or her in the will are made void by his or her being a witness, so it is very important to avoid using a beneficiary as a witness for this reason.
+If a beneficiary under the will is a witness, then the gift(s) to him or her in the will are made void by his or her being a witness.
+It is very important to avoid using a beneficiary as a witness for this reason.

-Both of the witnesses must be present when testator’s signature is being witnessed and they must both see him or her signing it.
+Both of the witnesses must be present when they are witnessing the testator’s signature.
+They must both see him or her signing it.
 The witnesses then sign and fill in their details.

 Once the testator and the 2 witnesses have signed the will, it should be dated on the top of Page 1 and just above where the testator has signed it (with the date it was actually signed).
 The signed original will should then be kept somewhere safe and accessible – not in a bank safe deposit box (as they are not accessible without a court order on death).

 Do not attach the Will by any means to other documents.
-The Probate Registry have particular problems with any marks on original Wills indicating that items might have been attached and then removed, e.g. by staples or paperclips, and explanations and evidence are then needed, which causes unnecessary complications, cost and uncertainty – in the worst case, it may invalidate your Will.
+The Probate Registry have particular problems with any marks on original Wills.
+Marks might indicate that someone had attached items and then removed them.
+For example, staples or paperclips could cause this.
+The Probate Registry then needs explanations and evidence.
+This causes unnecessary complications, cost and uncertainty.
+In the worst case, it may invalidate your Will.

-Also if the Will runs to more than one sheet of paper, be careful how you attach the sheets together – you can staple them once, but do not staple them, undo it (e.g. to photocopy it more easily) and then re-staple it: multiple staple marks also need to be explained to the Probate Registry.
+Also if the Will runs to more than one sheet of paper, be careful how you attach the sheets together.
+You can staple them once, but do not staple them, undo it (e.g. to photocopy it more easily) and then re-staple it.
+The Probate Registry will query multiple staple marks.